Germany's von der Leyen voted new European Commission president | DW | 16.07.2019

 German Defense Minister Ursula von der Leyen has won the vote to become the next president of the European Commission, and will be the first woman to hold the post.

 She received 383 out of 747 possible votes, just nine more than the minimum for her election.
-327 lawmakers voted against her and 22 abstained.
+A total of 327 lawmakers voted against her and 22 abstained.

 In brief remarks after the final tally was announced, she said her aim was for a strong and united Europe.

-German Chancellor Angela Merkel congratulated von der Leyen, calling her a "committed European" who would "tackle with great vigour the challenges facing us as the European Union."
+German Chancellor Angela Merkel congratulated von der Leyen, calling her a "committed European" who would "tackle with great vigor the challenges facing us as the European Union."

 "Though I am losing a long-standing minister, I am winning a new partner in Brussels," Merkel said, via her spokesman Steffen Seibert on Twitter.